 The Apex Foundation has contributed over $2 million to this heart-breaking cause.
 More Australian children die from cancer than any other disease.
 Sadly, nearly20% of kids still don’t make it, despite tremendous achievements over recent decades.

 It takes years of laborious work to get to the point of a major breakthrough.
 Each year, more than 1,000 children and adolescents are diagnosed with cancer in Australia.
 Every week, nearly 3 children and adolescents die from cancer.

 It takes years of laborious work to get to the point of a major breakthrough.
 Each year is a step closer to eliminating children’s suffering from cancer.

 CCI celebrated another milestone in its history with the relocation of its entire research operation to the Lowy Cancer Research Centre, officially opened in March 2010.

-Now employing more than 200 staff and students, CCI have outgrown the original laboratories funded by Apex.
 The new building consists of eight storeys and accommodates leading researchers of both children and adult cancer.

 Jack Kasses and John Lough, two Apexians who inspired the founding of CCI

 The Apex Foundation Board and staff visit the new CCI premises, the Lowy Cancer Research Centre.